nanastas-mit/pextant/docs/installation.rst

 In order to sync submodules, you must:

-- Clone the repo in whatever way you prefer
+- Clone the pextant repo in whatever way you prefer
 - Open a command prompt (you can probably do through this via a GUI as well)
-- Navigate to the local directory that you cloned the repo to
+- Navigate to the local directory that you cloned the pextant repo to
 - Type the following commands:

 .. code-block:: python